walterdejong/synctool/doc/chapter6.md

-There is more to synctool 6 than this; you might want to make use of the new 'purge' feature, or use the new options for uploading files, or use `dsh-pkg` to upgrade software packages, or configure slave nodes, or go multi-cluster with synctool, or configure syslogging, or ...
+There is more to synctool 6 than this; you might want to make use of the new 'purge' feature, or use the new options for uploading files, or use `dsh-pkg` to upgrade software packages, or configure slave nodes, or go multi-cluster with synctool, or configure syslogging, or try out multiplexed connections, or ...
 Read all about it in this manual.